velocityzen/meta-extractor/readme.md

 * description
 * charset
 * theme-color
-* all opengraph related data
+* all opengraph meta data
-* all twitter related data
+* all twitter meta data
+* all app links meta data
+* all vk meta data
 * all unique image urls (absolute)
 * __returns mime and extension for binary files__